-Employability and Learning
+Employability, Higher Education and Learning

 ||Employability is emerging as a dominant theme in employment and education discourses.
 Employability can be understood as the package of skills, personal attributes, knowledges and experiences that provide an individual access to employment.
 The concept is generally considered a useful one for understanding the extent to which individuals are adequately prepared to participate in the labour market.
 However, researchers working in this theme challenge the uncritical adoption of the construct of employability and have contributed to debates on precarious and unpaid work and education, training and skill development.
 They also take a broad reading of the construct, taking into account social, economic and political contexts, such as local labour market conditions, and the perspectives of employers.
 This work has featured in public symposia, the media, high quality peer reviewed journals, and consultancy reports.
 Projects in this area include: